BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.32.6 =

+* Improved the loading of the RentFetch property map and RentFetch single property map to eliminate a console warning about the maps JavaScript library loading the wrong way.
+* Added a console notice explaining Google's deprecated map markers warning and why we cannot switch to the new implementation without requiring per-site Map ID updates.
+* Reduced console noise by removing unnecessary debug output and cleaning up minor warnings.
+* SEO Press updates: added new variables (including pricing), improved existing ones, and updated floorplan bed labels to output "Studio" instead of "0".
+Hat tip to Ryan for spotting the issues.

 = 0.32.5 =